Steve Odland

-Steve Odland is an American businessman.
+Steve Odland (born 1958) is an American businessman.
 He is currently the president and CEO of The Conference Board.
 Previously he served as chairman and CEO of Office Depot, Inc. and AutoZone, Inc., and president and CEO of Tops Markets and the Committee for Economic Development.

 Early life and education

 Odland graduated from Mullen High School in Denver, Colorado.
 He received a BA in business administration from the University of Notre Dame and a MA in management from the Kellogg School of Management at Northwestern University.

 Career

-Since June 2018 Odland has been president and CEO of The Conference Board.
-The non-profit business membership and research organization counts over 2,000 public and private corporations and other organizations as members, encompassing 60 countries.
-The organization's five core centers are Economy, Strategy & Finance; Public Policy/Committee for Economic Development; Marketing & Communications; Human Capital; and Governance & Sustainability.
-Notable research and economic indicator data include US Consumer Confidence; CEO Confidence; Help Wanted OnLine; Job Satisfaction; surveys of the C-Suite's top priorities for the year ahead; trends in CEO succession and boardroom diversity; and the leading economic and educational issues relating to public policy.
-He is a host of the organization's weekly podcast, C-Suite Perspectives, which features thought leaders discussing an array of topics relevant to business executives.